expo/expo/docs/versions/unversioned/guides/splash-screens.md

 ### Detached ExpoKit apps

+If you run `exp detach` on iOS and your app already uses the splash API, the resulting ExpoKit project will contain an Interface Builder launch screen file configured correctly for your app.
+After this, if you want to make changes to your app's splash screen, just edit the Interface Builder file directly.

-For people who run `exp detach` without the splash API, we add `isSplashScreenDisabled: YES` in your EXShell plist (iOS) to preserve the behavior that you see in the Expo client, using the `loading` API.
-If you later decide to enable the splash API in your detached project, delete this key.
+For people who run `exp detach` without the splash API, we add `isSplashScreenDisabled: YES` in your EXShell plist (iOS).
+If you later decide to use a splash screen in your detached iOS project, add an Interface Builder file called `LaunchScreen` to your Xcode project, and delete this key from the plist.

 ### Known issues